This post explores the intuition behind the polyphase channelizer. All of the plots are interactive.

 Polyphase Components of the Filter

 The first set of traces corresponds to the inputs to the polyphase filter bank.
-More specifically, each plot shows the contribution of a single channel (ch0, ch1, ch2, and ch3) to the four polyphase filters (h0, h1, h2, and h3).
-Recall from the block diagram that each filter receives contributions from all four channels, but with different delays.
+More specifically, each plot shows the contribution of a single channel (ch0, ch1, ch2, and ch3).
+Recall that each of \(x_0\), \(x_1\), \(x_2\), and \(x_3\) contains a unique mixture of the four channels.

 The dotted lines represent the frequency responses of the polyphase filters (h0, h1, h2, and h3).